 Huyu partners with selected supermarkets, so you can earn as you shop.
 You can share paper receipts with them, or forward email copies.

-500 points are required before you can use these to claim gift vouchers or cards.
+500 points are required before using these to claim gift vouchers or cards.
 It’s easy to see which options you can choose from while in the rewards page of the app.

 Every time you shop – at any retailer – ZipZero will pay 0.5% of the transaction value when you share the receipt with them.